 To get to Hvar island you can take the swift, smooth hydrofoil or the car ferry, both of which sail from Split.
 The cost for foot passengers is very reasonable and if you like you can hire a car, which will meet you, on the mainland if you want to spend a day exploring the Dalmatian coast.
 Our local agent will help you if required.

 The sun reigns supreme in Hvar from April through to October and there is very little rainfall.
 The temperatures rise quite high in July and August when the air conditioning in our holiday villas comes in handy.

-The sea is the big attraction here and water sports are readily available.
+The sea is a big attraction here and water sports are readily available.
 Windsurfing and sailing are particularly good as is diving and snorkelling.
 Hire a car and discover the unspoilt nature abundant on this relatively large (68km by 11km), sparsely populated island.
-One of the most popular day trips is the three caves tour which zips you across on small boats to the islands of Vis and Bisevo and includes the stunning blue and green caves as well as the Monk seal cave, its a memorable one, though weather dependant.
+One of the most popular day trips is the three caves tour which zips you across on small boats to the islands of Vis and Bisevo and includes the stunning blue and green caves as well as the Monk seal cave, it's a memorable one, though weather dependant.